ADOP: Approximate Differentiable One-Pixel Point Rendering: Neural Rendering Pipeline

 After brightness correction, we compensate for a changing white balance by estimating the white point $(R_i^w, G_i^w, B_i^w)$ for each image.
-The white balance is applied using Eq.~\eqref{eq:wb}

-where $\odot$ is the element-wise multiplication of each texel with the vector.
-If no prior knowledge is available the white point is initialized to $(1,1,1)$.
-During optimization, we keep $G_i^w$ constant so that the white point can not change the total image brightness.
+During optimization, we keep $G_i^w$ constant so that the white point cannot change the total image brightness.

 As a next step, we model the \textit{vignette} effect of digital cameras, which is a radial intensity falloff due to various optical and sensor-specific effects.
-The model we use is the polynomial vignette model of \cite{goldman2010vignette}, which first computes the distance $r$ of a pixel $p$ to the vignette center $c_v$.
-Then, a polynomial is evaluated to compute a linear scaling factor from $r$.
+The model we use \cite{goldman2010vignette} is a polynomial of the distance $r$ of a pixel $p$ to the vignette center $c_v$:

 For better stability, we normalize $p$ and $c_v$ to be in the range $[0,1]$.
 The coefficients $a_i$ are initialized to zero and $c_v$ is initialized to the image center.

-The last stage in the tone mapping operator maps the linear RGB values to non-linear image intensities.
-This mapping consists of applying the camera response function (CRF) \cite{grossberg2003determining} and an optional color space conversion from RGB to sRGB.
-To simplify the optimization we combine both operations into a single function $R$, which is implemented using a 1-D texture for every color channel.
+The last stage in the tone mapping operator maps the linear RGB values to non-linear image intensities by applying the camera response function (CRF) \cite{grossberg2003determining} and an optional color space conversion from RGB to sRGB.
+We combine both operations into a single function $R$, which is implemented using a 1D texture for every color channel.

-To guide the optimization towards a plausible response function, we initialize $R(x)$ to $x^{0.45}$ and add the following additional constraints based on \cite{debevec2008recovering}:
+To guide the optimization towards a plausible response function, we initialize $R(x)$ to $x^{0.45}$ and add the following additional constraints based on \citet{debevec2008recovering}: $ R(0) = 0, R(1)= 1, R''(x) = 0$.
 These constraints ensure that the whole intensity range is covered and the response function is smooth.
 Overexposed and underexposed pixels are clamped to the maximum and minimum output values of 1 and 0.
-This matches digital camera behavior, however we found that an end-to-end training of the rendering pipeline is not reliable when implementing the clamping.
-Depending on the random network initialization, it is possible that the whole image is over/under exposed generating a zero gradient over the complete image.
+However, depending on the random network initialization, it is possible that the whole image is over/under exposed generating a zero gradient over the complete image.
 Inspired by the LeakyReLU activation function \cite{xu2015empirical}, we define a separate response function $R_t$ during training that leaks small values instead of clamping them.

 The last term of Eq.~\eqref{eq:resonseleak} asserts that the maximum leaked value is $(1+\alpha)$.
 This is important in HDR scenes, because an overexposure of multiple magnitudes should not create a large gradient.
 In practice we use $\alpha = 0.01$, which results in a maximum image intensity of $R_t(\infty) = 1.01$.